geaz/api/README.md

 # GlowFly API

 This repository contains the C++ API to use the **GlowFly** light system in custom applications.
 It also contains a binding file for C#.

+Head over to the Github Actions to get compiled dlls.